How to Bet on Golf – Golf Betting Guide

 The simplest and easiest golf bet to understand is the outright winner.
 With the outright winning option, gamblers simply bet on who will win the event.

-For example, if a gambler took Scottie Scheffler at +400 to win the tournament, he would wager $100 to win $400.
+If a gambler took Scottie Scheffler at +400 to win the tournament, he would wager $100 to win $400.

 Each-Way Betting